ShibaInuDiamond/ShibaInuDiamond/README.md

 If you have not received a reply to your email or you have not heard from the security team please contact any team member through GoQuorum slack security channel. **Please note that Shiba Inu Diamond discord channels are public discussion forum**.
 When escalating to this medium, please do not disclose the details of the issue.
 Simply state that you're trying to reach a member of the security team.

 #### Responsible Disclosure Process
-GoQuorum project uses the following responsible disclosure process:
+Shiba Inu Diamond project uses the following responsible disclosure process:

 - Once the security report is received it is assigned a primary handler.
 This person coordinates the fix and release process.
 - The issue is confirmed and a list of affected software is determined.